ubicloud/ubidon/slides.md

 - We don't terminate TLS, but we can make it easy for *you* to terminate it
 - `ubidon-provision.bash` sets up a timed script that refreshes certificates.

+???

+Load balancers are another area we have reinterpred some well-known techniques to offer something portable, convenient, and inexpensive.

+We implement a DNS based load balancer.
+Because the load balancer uses DNS, we can do a tiny bit more work to optionally solve an ACME DNS01 challenge for you with ZeroSSL/LetsEncrypt.

+The certificate key material is made available to your application via a metadata endpoint.

+The mastodon demo script sets up a timer to refresh these certificates every day.

 ---